-We might meet someone or have a friend who seems very different every time we see them - they might seem to hold one view of themselves at one time, but a contrasting one in a different context.
+We might have a friend who seems very different every time we see them.
+Perhaps they seem to hold one view of themselves at one time, but a contrasting one in a different context.
 If we disagree with them, they might feel rejected or very insulted, becoming hostile or adversarial in the face of a challenging difference.

 They have difficulty with the “long view” of relationships and will react strongly to perceived slights or rejections.
 You are either “in” (the most wonderful friend in the world) or “out” (the worst of the worst).
 This is what theorists call polarisation or splitting and is caused by problems with our internal template for relationships.
 (More about BPD devaluation.)

 BPD can make people hard to live with.

 They can also be volatile, highly influenced by the external environment - if those around them don't reflect back what they want, expect or need, they may become angry, or demanding.
-And, depending on how important we are to them, they may lash out, take revenge, or dissolve in tears that can leave us feeling guilty, confused or frustrated, which may in turn, escalate their distress.
+Depending on how important we are to them, they may lash out, take revenge, or dissolve in tears that can leave us feeling guilty, confused or frustrated, which may in turn, escalate their distress.

 From toddlerhood onwards, every "no" or temper tantrum, every slammed door or disobedient challenge to the authority of parents is really an attempt to assert the self and “individuate,” continuously testing out the possibility of self in the face of relationship.

 Is it safe to be me and still be close to someone - will they love the real me?